Transformation twinning to create isospectral cavities

-Isospectral problems in general have a long history, for instance in the design of isospectral drums \cite{driscoll2003isospectral,wu1995numerical,driscoll1997eigenmodes} motivated by the famous question of Mark Kac \cite{kac1966can} as to whether one can hear the shape of a drum.
+Isospectral problems in general have a long history, e.g. in the design of isospectral drums \cite{driscoll2003isospectral,wu1995numerical,driscoll1997eigenmodes} motivated by the famous question of Mark Kac \cite{kac1966can} as to whether one can hear the shape of a drum.
 Kac was referring to the problem of whether the Laplacian operator in a closed domain, with Dirichlet boundary conditions, could have identical spectra on two distinct planar regions sharing the same area.
 The question is still open, although there are many results for specific classes and subsets of the problem \cite{gordon1992one}.
 These isospectral problems in bounded domains are also related to inverse problems in open space \cite{sleeman1982inverse}.
 We use an approach inspired by transformation optics \cite{li2008hiding} that allows us, in contrast to much of the isospectral literature \cite{isozaki2020inverse}, to not limit ourselves to requiring cavities of the same area.
-Instead, we modify portions of the original shape to create the isospectral match to the target cavity and in doing so pay a price in terms of requiring anisotropic heterogeneous media close to the boundaries.
+Instead, we modify portions of the original shape to create the isospectral match to the target cavity and in doing so require anisotropic heterogeneous media close to the boundaries.

 We shall also draw upon the theory of cloaking \cite{Pendry2006}: cloaking theories are almost invariably focussed around scattered fields in unbounded domains with line or point source excitation or incoming plane waves and this is quite separate from the isospectral cavity problem.
-However, there are very useful concepts that we will utilise from cloaking.
-Particularly pertinent is the use of transformation optics in scattering to create mirage \cite{zolla2007electromagnetic} or illusion effects \cite{lai2009illusion,diatta2010non,kan2013acoustic} whereby one object is cloaked such that after scattering it appears to be another object, or where it, or the excitation source, appears to have physically moved.
+However, there are very useful concepts that we will utilise: particularly pertinent is the use of transformation optics in scattering to create mirage \cite{zolla2007electromagnetic} or illusion effects \cite{lai2009illusion,diatta2010non,kan2013acoustic} whereby one object is cloaked such that after scattering it appears to be another object, or where it, or the excitation source, appears to have physically moved.